SudoWeezy/box/README.md

 This repository explores a design pattern for managing **large variable storage** on Algorand smart contracts, beyond the 32 KB per-box limit.

-The approach is inspired by **stack vs. heap memory management** in traditional programming.

 ---